PerseusRealDeal/ConsolePerseusLogger/README.md

 | logObject   | nil              | nil                | Mac Console Subsystem and Category values group        |
 | debugIsInfo | true             | true               | Only if Simulator.
 TRUE: DEBUG is INFO with DEBUG text |

-> NOTE: If logObject is nil Console Perseus Logger uses default values for Subsystem "Perseus" and Category "Logger" accordingly.
+> NOTE: If logObject is nil CPL uses default values for Subsystem "Perseus" and Category "Logger" accordingly.

 ```ruby